WordPress recipe schema guide

 Google search for eggs benedict recipes with schema markup

-On Google, there are different types of recipe enhancements depending on the markup.
-Here are two of the more popular ones:
+On Google, there are also different types of recipe enhancements depending on the markup you use.
+Here are two of the most common:

-By adding ItemList metadata for a roundup post, like a “best recipes” article, your content will appear in a carousel format in Google results.
-You can create a batch of recipes that fall under a certain theme – like “Swiss Christmas baking recipes” in the example below – and show them all together with various rich snippet recipe cards in a carousel on Google.
+By adding ItemList metadata for a roundup post, like a “best recipes” article, your content can appear in a carousel format in Google results.
+This lets you group multiple recipes under a theme – for example, “Swiss Christmas baking recipes” – and display them together as a set of rich recipe cards.

 Guided Recipes

-How to add recipe schema with WP Recipe Maker
+How to add recipe schema to your WordPress food blog

 WP Recipe Maker screen